-Unless a third party funding source is covering your material costs, you are responsible for purchasing your own textbooks and/or materials.
+Unless a third-party funding source is covering your material costs, you are responsible for purchasing your own textbooks and/or materials.
 You can purchase from any vendor of your choosing and Brighton College will supply you with a list of preferred vendors that offer competitive pricing.
-We recommend purchasing textbooks one course at a time since updated versions are periodically released.
+We recommend purchasing textbooks one course at a time since updated versions are released periodically.
 The estimated cost based on our ebook supplier is $336 for this program.
 This price may vary depending on the vendor you choose.

 Brighton College is dedicated to assisting you with your job search.
-You will have access to Brighton’s Career Exploration course upon completing your career training.
+Upon completing your career training, you will have access to Brighton’s Career Exploration course.
 The course is designed to help you prepare for your job search and career.
-The course will cover important skills including networking, career management, and building interpersonal relationships.
+The course will cover important skills, including networking, career management, and building interpersonal relationships.
 The course also covers:

 Personalized Resume Building